SCSDMWT/climate_scenario_web_tool/README.md

 #### Using the `run_dev.sh` script

-The `run_dev.sh` script will download recent versions of the package managers (UV for Python and NPM for JavaScript) if they are not present and download all additional software dependencies.
+The `run_dev.sh` script will download recent versions of the package managers (uv for Python and npm for JavaScript) if they are not present and download all additional software dependencies.

 #### The `PATH` variable